 Application Mistake #9: Assuming nobody will read your narrative

 Real people read them very carefully.
 Programs are looking to understand your personality and what makes you tick.
-They want to know if their program will satisfy your interests and whether you’d be a good program
+They want to know if their program will satisfy your interests and whether you’d be a good program citizen.

-citizen.
+Don’t make them fill in the blanks on their own.
 Good narrative writing will help applicants who might have average numbers, whereas applicants with strong numbers can sink quickly on poorly written narratives.